David Steel: Honours and awards

 Steel was appointed a Knight Commander of the Order of the British Empire (KBE) in the 1990 New Year Honours for political and public service.
 On 30 November 2004, Queen Elizabeth created Lord Steel a Knight of the Order of the Thistle, the highest honour in Scotland.

-He has also received numerous foreign honours, including: Commander's Cross of the Order of Merit (Germany) in 1992;
+Steel has also received numerous foreign honours, including: Commander's Cross of the Order of Merit (Germany) in 1992;

 Chevalier in the Légion d'Honneur (France) in 2003; and Honorary Knight of the Order of St. George (Habsburg-Lorraine) in 2016.

 Steel has received a number of Honorary Doctorates from many universities including Heriot-Watt University, Edinburgh, Aberdeen and Stirling.

-Personal life
+Personal life and family

 Steel married fellow law graduate Judith Mary MacGregor in October 1962.
 They resided at Aikwood Tower in the Borders of Scotland for twenty years, but now live in Selkirk.
 They have two sons and a daughter, and nine grandchildren.
 In 1995, his elder son Graeme was convicted for growing cannabis at his house, and sent to prison for nine months.
 One of his granddaughters, Hannah, was elected to Scottish Borders Council (representing the Galashiels and District ward) in the 2022 Scottish local elections.

 His recreations are angling and classic car rallying: he won the bronze medallion in 1998 for London to Cape Town.
 He is a member of the National Liberal and Royal Over-Seas League clubs.

+Steel was featured in his own episode of the Channel 4 documentary series Empire's Children (2007) which explored his family background, particularly his father's attempt to save the African people from British internment camps during the Mau Mau rebellion.